iambrainstorming/opinionated_observer/src/observation/justice-katju-on-economics-politics-media.md

 ## Are coalition governments inherently unstable?

+> Any government that achieves an absolute majority from a single party is likely to turn authoritarian.
+This is how power dynamics operate, with excessive centralization of power.
+In contrast, coalition governments and federal systems are seen as essential for maintaining a balanced, inclusive, and democratic society, particularly in diverse societies.

-It depends on the voting methodology and the rules governing the appointment of ministers and bureaucrats.
+> Instability of coalition govt depends on the voting methodology and the rules governing the appointment of ministers and bureaucrats.
 Instability is not an inherent property of coalition governments.

 [Do look at the critics of PR](https://iambrainstorming.github.io/chapters/do-we-need-a-supreme-leader-how-can-we-share-power-between-parties.html#critiques-of-proportional-representation)